-The most common FAQ - The size of stove which you will need will of course depend on the age of your home, the size of your room, the number of windows in the room, number of external walls, it’s insulation, how open plan it is, whether there are any stairs coming off it etc. Most stove manufacturers measure stove size in kilowatts (kw).
-A rough guide is to measure your room in metres then use the formula below - for a more accurate guide, arrange a free inspection for us to come round and our experienced team can take all of the above into consideration before providing you with a guide number of kw to go for. length (m) x width (m) x height (m) / 14.
+The most common Frequently Asked Question - The size of stove you’ll need will of course depend on the age of your home, the size of your room, the number of windows in the room, number of external walls, its insulation, how open plan it is, whether there are any stairs coming off it etc. Most stove manufacturers measure stove size in kilowatts (kw).
+A rough guide is to measure your room in metres then use the formula below: length (m) x width (m) x height (m) / 14.
 This will give you the KW output required.

 Do I really need to line my chimney?

 'Do I really need to line my chimney' is a question asked by a lot of our customers.
 This is the answer!
 Most chimneys, certainly in older properties, were designed for open fires where you astonishingly lose 80% of the heat up the chimney and only get 20% into the room - as well as having a wicked draught around your ankles.
 Open fires are what wing-backed chairs were designed for!
-All of this heat takes up a fair amount of room and travels upwards quickly.
-It's travelling so fast that it doesn't cool and condense until it reaches the top and all exhaust gases and any nasty tar, creosote, nasty condensates are successfully expelled.
+All of this heat takes up a fair amount of room in your chimney and travels upwards quickly.
+It's travelling so fast that it doesn't cool and condense until it reaches the top and all the exhaust gases and any nasty tar, creosote and condensates are successfully expelled.
 This is how an open fire and chimney should work.

-When you put a stove or woodburner at the bottom of your chamber, you instantly reverse the ratio.
-80% of the heat comes into the room and only 20% is lost up the chimney.
-This vastly smaller amount of hot air is therefore swirling around your large chamber, it is moving upwards much slower and leaves behind all sorts of sooty deposits which form as creosote on it's much slower journey, providing much more scope for a chimney fire.
+When you put a stove or woodburner at the bottom of your chimney, you instantly reverse the ratio.
+Roughly 80% of the heat comes into the room and only 20% is lost up the chimney.
+This vastly smaller amount of hot air swirls around your large chamber, moves upwards much more slowly and leaves behind all sorts of sooty deposits which form as tar and creosote on the inside of your chimney, providing much more scope for a chimney fire.
 It is inevitably going to cool and condense before it reaches the top and the condensation, when mixed with sooty deposits, produces sulphuric acid which eats into the mortar and brickwork of your chamber.
 Over time this can affect the structural integrity of your chimney or cause minuscule cracks through which fatal carbon monoxide can leak.

 By lining your chimney your chamber becomes a smaller and constant size all the way up enabling the smaller amount of heat to rise faster and not condense before it reaches the top.
 You have recreated your open fire chamber in a smaller version to accommodate the smaller amount of gases!
 By having a smaller and constantly sized flue, you have also made it much easier to sweep and there is no scope for flammable creosote to collect in any nooks and crannies!